This is an idiosyncratic guide to San Francisco by a local, organized into 7 days of

 district, or find the beautiful dome at the top of the Emporium Building on Market

-Street, recently converted into an upscale mall called the Westfield).
+Street, recently converted into the Westfield mall).

 • Turn right (south) on Powell St and cross the Yerba Buena Gardens to reach the